ccharlesjin/Foodbank-Organization-Platform/README.md

 ##### v0.0.2-k: Create the Branches table and implement location.html to dynamically update the name and location of the organization's branches by querying the Branches table.
 ##### v0.0.3-w:
 ##### v0.0.4-k: Separate the database connection file db.js, delete unnecessary files, complete the back-end logon logic, and jump to user.html after success.
+#### v0.0.4-k: Create manager registration and login page, implement back-end logon and registration logic; Create an administrator login page to implement the back-end login logic.